ThatsNotMySourceCode/Random/README.md

 - Call `RevealAndCommit()` to participate.
     - On your first call, send `committedDigest` with a hash of your random bits, plus a `deposit` as `amount`, and set `revealedBits` to zeros.
     - On the next call, send your previous entropy as `revealedBits` (to reveal and reclaim your deposit), and simultaneously commit to new entropy (hash as `committedDigest`).
-Repeat.
+Repeat this cycle.
     - To stop mining, just reveal with `committedDigest` as zeros and deposit `0`.

 C++ sample for entropy: